tfeb/tfeb-lisp-tools/README.md

 [^5]:	Note that, here and below, I am writing pathnames as strings.
 This is just because I am being lazy: the system works in terms of pathnames, not strings.

+[^6]:	The combination of `&rest args &key ...` and CL's carefully-thought-out leftmost-first-duplicates-allowed keyword argument handling makes this delightfully simple.

-[^6]:	And, in fact, such loader shims often *can't* be compiled as they rely on things changing during the load of their source.
+[^7]:	And, in fact, such loader shims often *can't* be compiled as they rely on things changing during the load of their source.

-[^7]:	It's hard to see a case where having `needs` *not* quote its arguments is useful since whatever values it uses would need to be available at compile-time anyway, which means you'd already almost certainly have to use `eval-when`.
+[^8]:	It's hard to see a case where having `needs` *not* quote its arguments is useful since whatever values it uses would need to be available at compile-time anyway, which means you'd already almost certainly have to use `eval-when`.
 In any case, if you want what `needs` does without the autoquoting, you should now use `(eval-when (...) (requires ...))`.

+[^9]:	SBCL's behaviour is reasonable: what *should* `(make-pathname :name "*-loader" ...)` do?
+Unfortunately it also leaves no way of making pathnames which have partly-wild components other than parsing namestrings.

-[^8]:	A key to making this work with ASDF is to turn off output translations and keep the compiled files alongside their sources.
+[^10]:	A key to making this work with ASDF is to turn off output translations and keep the compiled files alongside their sources.